 This not only helps customers see why they should shop with you, but it also sets clear expectations and can keep them from getting confused or upset at checkout.

-Tip #7: Use Customer Reviews to Build Trust:
+Shopify Checklist #7: Use Customer Reviews to Build Trust:

 When you set up a Shopify store, it’s essential to consider customer reviews.
 Customer opinions are now a cornerstone of any successful online business, and they contribute significantly to building trust with potential customers.